aaronkjin/authorship/README.md

 # author-attribution
-An ML algorithm for authorship attribution
+An ML algorithm for author attribution based on dialogue